CooperativeActivities/crac-core/README.md

 #####*Request:*

-This endpoint restores the standard state of the configuration, consisting of: LikeLevelFilter, ImportancyLevelFilter, ProficiencyLevelFilter, UserRelationFilter.
+This endpoint restores the standard state of the configuration, consisting of: LikeLevelFilter, ImportancyLevelFilter, ProficiencyLevelFilter.

 GET /configuration/filter/restore